Our House (2018 film): Plot

 Ethan returns home from college to visit his parents and younger siblings, Becca and Matt.
-A passionate inventor, he leaves early to conduct an on-campus experiment, but promises his disappointed parents he'll prioritise the family on his next break.
+A passionate inventor, he leaves early to conduct an on-campus experiment, but promises his disappointed parents he'll prioritize the family on his next break.

 Ethan has invented a machine called ELI that is designed to create wireless electrical power.
 However, as his project lacks university authorization, Ethan, his girlfriend Hannah, and another friend must sneak into the university lab to perform his experiments with it.
 When they activate the device, they fail to notice a black, smoky mass emanating from the equipment.
 The trial causes a campus-wide blackout, and the trio flee.

-The next morning, Ethan learns that his parents have died, and he returns home to care for Becca and Matt.
+The next morning, Ethan learns that his parents have died in a traffic accident, and he returns home to care for Becca and Matt.
 He begins a part-time job, and continues to work on ELI in his spare time.
 After he performs further experiments, strange things begin to occur through the house.
-The siblings come to believe that Ethan's machine is allowing their mother to make contact with them.
+The siblings come to believe that Ethan's machine is allowing their parents' spirits to make contact with them.
 When a supernatural entity appears, it tells them that the machine is harnessing spiritual energy, and that increasing its power will allow both of their parents to appear.